MilkyChococo/2048-Game/README.md

 Note:

-      + The game uses Python 3.11.8 64-bit so have this version to open the files and play
+      + The game uses Python 3.11.8 64-bit so you should have this version to open the files and play

       + Please open the Menu.py to play!